Better bounds on finite-order Grothendieck constants: Discussion

 We generalised the method used in~\cite{DIB+23} to obtain lower bounds on $\KG{3}{}$ to Grothendieck constant of higher order $\KG{d}{}$.
 We obtained certified lower bounds on $\KG{3}{}$, $\KG{4}{}$, and $\KG{5}{}$ beating previous ones, and setting, by monotonicity, the best known lower bounds on $\KG{d}{}$ for $3\leq d\leq9$.
 For these constants of higher orders, we also showed how our Frank-Wolfe algorithm can be used to derive putative facets, but solving the corresponding quadratic binary problems remains open.
 The instances given in this article would allow immediate improvement on $\KG{4}{}$, $\KG{7}{}$, and $\KG{8}{}$.
 We expect future work to exploit their symmetry to make the computation possible.

 Beyond the perhaps anecdotal improvement brought to their respective constants, developing such tools could unlock access to higher-dimensional structures with a size way larger than anything that numerical methods could ever consider solving.
-This could in turn give rise to lower bounds on Grothendieck constants of finite order strong enough to compete with the best known lower bound on \emph{the} Grothendieck constant (of infinite order), namely, the one presented by Davie in 1984~\cite{Dav84} and independently rediscovered by Reeds in 1991~\cite{Ree91}, both works being unpublished.
+This could in turn give rise to lower bounds on finite-order Grothendieck constants strong enough to compete with the best known lower bound on \emph{the} (infinite-order) Grothendieck constant, namely, the one presented by Davie in 1984~\cite{Dav84} and independently rediscovered by Reeds in 1991~\cite{Ree91}, both works being unpublished.
 This bound reads

 where

 We also extended the procedure of~\cite{DIB+23} to derive bounds on the generalised constant $\KG{d}{2}$.
 These constants appear quite naturally when considering the advantage of quantum mechanics over real quantum mechanics.
 In particular, our analytical upper bound on $\KG{3}{2}$ delivers some quantitative insight on this question, while our numerical lower bounds on $\KG{d}{2}$ could turn useful when looking for estimates of the benefit of considering higher-dimensional quantum systems.